greglook/merkle-db/bench/README.md

 This will run for a while and create all of the necessary AWS resources.
 Part of this process involves using Ansible to configure the monitor instance, which is responsible for collecting metrics from the tests.
-Once the command returns, you should see a pair of outputs with the names of the monitor and cluster master
+Once the command returns, you should see a few outputs including the names of the monitor and cluster master
 instances:

 ```